echoprotocol/echowiki/technologies/sidechains/whitepaper/sidechains-whitepaper.md

 SPV machanism covers the third possible vulnerability by not allowing any of the committee members to simulate to prevent simulating non existent transactions on the main chain or to transfer funds out of the committee controlled account/address.

-### SPV mechanism
+### SPV Sidechain mechanism

 ECHO sidechain uses SPV mechanism for storing sidechain transactions.
-An SPV operations store transaction (transaction receipt for Ethereum) and appropriate proof: `sidechain_btc_spv_create_operation` and `sidechain_eth_spv_create_operation`.
+An SPV operations store transaction (transaction receipt for Ethereum) and appropriate proof using `sidechain_btc_spv_create_operation` and `sidechain_eth_spv_create_operation` sent by committee members.
 This scheme verifies correctness of sidechain transaction and save integrity of chain.

 BTC sidechain logic uses Merkle Tree to create merkle proof for transaction.
 ETH sidechain logic uses Patricia Merkle Tree to create proof for transaction receipt.